Gwyneth Paltrow ski collision trial set for family testimony

 During the first two days of trial, Sanderson's attorneys and expert medical witnesses described how his injuries were likely caused by someone crashing into him from behind.
 They attributed noticeable changes in Sanderson's mental acuity to injuries from that day.

-Paltrow's attorneys have tried to represent Sanderson as a 76-year-old whose decline has followed a normal course of aging rather than the results of a crash.
-They have not yet called witnesses of their own to testify, but in opening statements previewed for jurors that they plan to call Paltrow's husband Brad Falchuk and her two children, Moses and Apple.
+Paltrow's attorneys have tried to represent Sanderson as a 76-year-old whose decline followed a normal course of aging rather than the results of a crash.
+They have not yet called witnesses of their own to testify, but in opening statements previewed for jurors that they plan to call Paltrow's husband Brad Falchuk and her two children, Moses and Apple, to the stand.

 Paltrow's team has previously accused Sanderson of suing to exploit their client's wealth and celebrity.
 She is the Oscar-winning star of “Shakespeare in Love” and founder-CEO of the beauty and wellness company Goop.